2025 HACP Preparatory Course & National Examination

 Connie’s clinical background is in respiratory care.
 She has held clinical as well as executive management positions in Respiratory Services, Medical Staff Education, Accreditation, and Patient Safety.
 Prior to joining CIHQ, Connie was the Accreditation Coordinator/Safety Compliance Officer for the Wellmont Holston Valley Medical Center.

 Connie received her Associates degree in Respiratory Science from Southwest Virginia Community College and subsequently received her Bachelor degree in Healthcare Administration from King University.
-She is nationally certified in healthcare accreditation (HACP) and was among the nation’s first to be certified as a Joint Commission Professional (CJCP).
+She is nationally certified in healthcare accreditation (HACP) for both CMS and IC.
+Additionally, she was among the nation’s first to be certified as a Joint Commission Professional (CJCP) and has achieved certification in healthcare quality (CPHQ).